Macbook Pro Slow?

 How to do: try the tricks below.
 (Note: if you want to save time, CleanMyMac 3 is a nice tool for this purpose.
 It automatically detects and cleans extra junks that can take up gigabytes of disk space.)

 - Clear web browser (Safari, Chrome, Firefox, etc.) files such as caches, history, plugins, etc.

 - Uninstall unused applications.

-- Remove unnecessary language packs on your Mac.
+- Remove unused language packs on your Mac.

-- Go to the "Movies" and "Pictures" folders and delete any large items you've already backed up.
+- Go to the "Movies" and "Pictures" folders, delete large or duplicate items you've already backed up.

 - Go to the "Download" folder and get rid of items you don't need.